joeornstein/fuzzylink/README.md

 ### Step 6: Link Datasets

-Finally, we take all the validated name pairs—and those with an estimated match probability higher than the threshold for validation—and merge them into a single dataset.
+Finally, we take all name pairs whose match probability is higher than a given threshold and merge them into a single dataset.

 ``` r
 matches <- df |>